Carimi: International stage

 Carimi received accolades from the International music scene, including Best Album of the Year.
 Carimi has risen to the top of the charts across the billboards in Haiti, Guadeloupe, Paris, French Guiana, Canada and parts of Europe.
 They became the first Haitian band to come out with a kompa mobile app.

+On December 27, 2024, Carimi made history as the first Haitian band to have a concert in an arena in the United States.
+The concert which was held at the UBS Arena was 100% sold out.